goreleaser/goreleaser/www/docs/customization/universalbinaries.md

     name_template: "{{.ProjectName}}_{{.Version}}"

     # Whether to remove the previous single-arch binaries from the artifact list.
-    # If left as false, your end release might have both several macOS archives:
+    # If left as false, your end release might have as much as three
-    # amd64, arm64 and all.
+    # archives for macOS: 'amd64', 'arm64' and 'all'.
     replace: true

     # Set the modified timestamp on the output binary, typically
     # you would do this to ensure a build was reproducible.
-Pass
-    # empty string to skip modifying the output.
+    # Pass an empty string to skip modifying the output.
     #
     # Templates: allowed.
     # Since: v1.20